Health Alert – U.S. Embassy Ottawa, Canada

 - CDC website for the most up-to-date health information.

 - COVID-19 page on travel.state.gov for the latest travel information.

-- Department of Homeland Security and U.S. Customs and Border Protection for the latest travel restrictions for entry into the United States.
+- Department of Homeland Security and Customs and Border Protection for the latest on travel restrictions for entry to the U.S.

-- Travel.state.gov Canada Information and Travel Advisory page for Canada specific information.
+- Travel.State.Gov’s Canada Information and Travel Advisory page for Canada-specific information.

 - Canada Border Services Agency for all information on entry and exit requirements to Canada.

 - Airlines, buses, trains, cruise lines, or travel operators regarding any updated information about your travel plans and/or restrictions.